 The Cornell University campus is widely admired as one of the world's most beautiful academic settings.
 The Division of Facilities and Campus Services is committed to providing the highest quality service to faculty, students, staff, alumni and visitors.

 With more than 260 major buildings enhancing the magnificent landscape of the Ithaca campus, approximately 1,000 highly talented and dedicated staff serve as steward of the campus resources and operations.

-Under the supervision of the Associate Director of Budget, the Finance Specialist II provides financial planning, analysis, and forecasting for specific areas of Facilities and Campus Services (FCS).
-Funding sources are typically limited to a service center, as well as designated funding.
+Under the supervision of the Associate Director of Budget, provide financial planning, analysis, and forecasting for specific areas of Facilities and Campus Services.
+Funding sources typically limited to service center and designated funding.

-The Finance Specialist II position develops and maintains professional working relationships with other Cornell departments.
-This includes, but is not limited to, the Division of Financial Affairs, the Division of Planning and Budget, and the University Financial Service Center (UFSC).
+Position develops and maintains professional working relationships with other Cornell departments.
+This includes, but is not limited to, the Division of Financial Affairs, the Division of Planning and Budget, and the University Business Service Center (UBSC).

 Major Unit Responsibilities:

 Act as the primary department resource (key / first point of contact) for financial information and expertise for units supported.

 Accountable for the financial integrity of the financial statements for the business units supported ensuring adherence to University Policy and procedures.